CHRIS: The years 1979 to 1986 were Madness – 1992 onwards was a sort of lucky second chance. Which I do appreciate.

 SUGGS: It suited me just fine.
 I didn’t want to do the tour that some of the others were talking about – I just wanted a one-off ‘Thank You Very Much, Great That You Still Care About Us’ show.

-SUGGS: So after fizzling out, maybe this was our chance to say goodbye and make some money.
+SUGGS: I was conscious that it hadn’t ended as it should have, and ever since we’d been circling each other like boxers in the ring, somehow waiting for it to click.
+So after fizzling out, maybe this was our chance to say goodbye properly and make some money.
 But it was only meant as a one-off – that was definitely the deal.

 MARCH 31: TV pilot, Notre Dame Church Hall, London